Clinical and Field Placements

 Op3.04-55 Clinical and Field Placements

 Many graduate programs require completion of clinical practicum or other field placements such as student teaching.
-The expectations for student performance often increase over time, and both continuation to the next level and completion of this degree requirement are contingent upon meeting the specified standards.
+The expectations for student performance often increase over time, and both continuation to the next level and completion of this degree requirement are contingent upon meeting the specified standards regarding these placements.
 In order to facilitate successful performance in clinical or other field placements, graduate programs must:

 1. provide adequate preparation for performance in clinical or field experience, with written documentation of expectations